Easysoft ODBC-ODBC Join Engine ODBC and SQL Conformance

 SELECT * FROM x WHERE b = 20 and c = 30

-Table Optimization
+Table optimisation

-For example, consider the following query, where tables a, b and c each have 800 rows and an index on catalog_number:
+For example, consider the following query, where tables a, b, and c each have 800 rows and an index on catalog_number:

 SELECT * FROM a, b, c